nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User add a project(UC01).
-2. User writes command to edit project details with new arguments.
+2. User request to edit project in Project list with new arguments
 3. HR Pro Max++ records the change in local storage and display project with updated details.